 Future User Interface and VFX Montage

-Perception’s involvement in Iron Man 2 began during principal photography of the film, as the team at Marvel Studios was looking for a video to accompany a speech given by Tony Stark (Robert Downey Jr.), announcing the return of the Stark Expo.
-Jon Favreau loves to shoot as much ‘in-camera’ as possible, so this video needed to play back live on stage behind Robert Downey, Jr. Rather than a corporate power-point presentation, Tony Stark delivers his keynote in a rock concert atmosphere with a video presentation playing on a 80 foot wide screen.
+Our involvement in Iron Man 2 began during principal photography of the film.
+We crafted a video to accompany a speech given by Tony Stark, announcing the return of the Stark Expo.
+This video would playback live on stage behind Robert Downey Jr. during filming.
+This video needed to play back live on stage behind Robert Downey, Jr. as Tony Stark delivers his keynote in a rock concert atmosphere on a 80 foot wide screen.

 Tony Stark’s presentation eventually leads into a piece of vintage footage featuring his father, Howard Stark, giving a presentation recorded in the early seventies.
-To add an extra layer of authenticity, his speech would need to be capped off with an era-appropriate logo animation.
-Perception had a tremendous amount of fun browsing through piles of vintage logo animations looking for inspiration, some of which can be seen here.
+We researched vintage logo animations which inspired us to match the appropriate era of this presentation for Howard Stark.

 The final elements for the Expo Presentation were projected onto a large 80 foot wide screen as part of a massive set built near the Sepulveda Dam.

 Upon successfully delivering all of the elements, we moved our attention to something we were fascinated with.
 While presenting concepts for the presentation, the client noted that one design in particular (see lower left panel of Expo Frames) reminded them of Tony Stark’s phone, a prop seen throughout the film.